FarmData2/FarmData2/docs/contributing/entry-points.md

 - Omit the `--glob` flag to run the e2e tests for all entry points in the module.

 ## Tour of an Entry Point

+The `addEntrypoint.bash` script uses a set of template files to create a new entrypoint.

 ### Entry Point Directory Structure